glic3rinu/basefs/eval/README.md

 Network Evaluation
 =================
 We are going to evaluate the convergence properties and traffic usage of the gossip layer and the sync protocol.
+We define convergence as

 1. Convergence of Gossip layer and Sync protocol
-    * How much time it needs to converge?
+    * Convergence time
-    * Convergence of small files vs big files
+    * small files vs big files
     * Saturation limit of the gossip layer (number of messages)
-    * Convergence under NAT
+    * Convergence under NAT (too complex)

 2. Traffic usage of Gossip layer and Sync protocol